bladh/rts/factions.md

 but each "upgrade level" costs electricity.
 The Excavator is equipped with a small reactor that takes care of its basic energy requirements.

+Each upgrade makes it a little bit more sturdy, and increases income.

 #### Barracks

 Small, cheap building that can crank out Infantry.
-Functions without power, at a bit slower capacity.
 Needs to be supplied with metals to work.

 #### Power generator